nickbruggen90/Networking-Encyclopedia-backside/3Planes-Control-Data-Management.md

 		       Data Plane – ASICs switching at line-rate.
 Micro-segmentation and 			                                  VXLAN encapsulation in hardware
 ```

-#### <u>Control</u> Plane is responsible for building and maintaining network topology and decision making based on routing logic (builds and maintains routing and switching tables)
+#### *Control Plane* is responsible for building and maintaining network topology and decision making based on routing logic (builds and maintains routing and switching tables)
 > * Is how devices talk to each other and build topology and routing knowledge.
 Makes decisions for traffic handling.
 > * Maintains RIB and Adjacency Tables.
 Maintains and updates routing, MAC and ARP tables.
 > * Typically runs in software on the Route Processor (RP) or Supervisor CPU